SkretasLab/ProteoSeeker/README.md

 ./installation/docker_bindmount_setup.sh
 ~~~

 <p align="justify">Then run ProteoSeeker in a Docker container based on one of the parameter files.
-The following script will run ProteoSeeker in a Docker container in interactive mode so the user can observe the stages of the pipeline being run.
+The following script will run ProteoSeeker in a Docker container of the <strong>main</strong>strong> image, in interactive mode so the user can observe the stages of the pipeline being run.
 The analyses to be performed by ProteoSeeker based on the template file corresponding to your selection are explained above in the table.</p>

 ~~~bash
 ./docker_bind_run_proteoseeker.sh